Skip to Main Content

 Planning Your Visit

 Millau is accessible by road from Montpellier (approximately 115 kilometres via the A75, which crosses the Millau Viaduct) and from Rodez (roughly 65 kilometres).
 The old town, including Rue Droite, is leading approached on foot from the central parking areas.
-As specific hours, pricing, and booking formats for Le Bouche à Oreille are not published through centralised channels, the most reliable approach is to confirm directly with the restaurant before travelling, particularly for weekend evenings when demand in the old town concentrates.
+Le Bouche à Oreille is typically open Monday to Wednesday from 12 to 2 PM, and Thursday to Saturday from 12 to 2 PM and 7 to 10 PM; Sunday is closed.
+Reservations are recommended, especially for weekend evenings when demand in the old town concentrates.
 Given the modest scale typical of this address type in French provincial settings, walk-in availability at peak times is not guaranteed.

 The Essentials